sarahfire/UOUPipe/README.md

 # UOUPipe
-A new idea of message distribution peer to peer network
+A new idea of instant message application upon peer to peer network